The Founder's Guide to

 Frequently Asked Questions

-How do I pitch Winklevoss Capital?
+How can I apply or pitch to Winklevoss Capital?

-What is Winklevoss Capital's typical check size?
+What is the geographic scope of Winklevoss Capital's investments?

-What is the application process for Winklevoss Capital?
+What is the typical check size for investments?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.